 You can use fresh or dried.
 You can also soak the leaves in hot water to make a tea.
-Pour the tea into a spray bottle and spray it in appropriate locations to keep those roaches away.
+Pour the liquid into a spray bottle and spray it in appropriate locations to keep those roaches away.

 I’m sure catnip would work in some scenarios, but I would recommend electronic repellent instead if you’re trying to avoid harsh chemicals.

-If you have access to the flower then you can make your own all-natural pyrethrum home remedy for roaches.
+If can get the flowers, then you can make your own all-natural pyrethrum home remedy for roaches.
 Unlike the other sprays I’ve talked about, this stuff doesn’t repel them.
-It’s actually the most lethal of home remedies for killing cockroaches listed here.
+It’s the most lethal of home remedies for killing cockroaches listed here.

 Petroleum Jelly Trap

-While we’re on the topic of traps, let’s talk about using ice cream to make a trap.
-So let’s say you got a gallon of ice cream in the freezer that you kind of forgot about (like me) .
+Since we’re on the topic of traps, let’s talk about using ice cream to make a trap.
+Let’s say you had a gallon of ice cream in the freezer that you forgot about.
 It has probably been sitting there for months and chances are you don’t want to eat it anymore.

 I’m sure you have some dish detergent laying around.
-All you have to do is mix a little detergent with warm water in a spray bottle.
+All you have to do is mix a little soap with warm water in a spray bottle.
 Give it a good shake and spray the roaches as you see them.